HMS Core Facilities

 The BCMP Center for Macromolecular Interactions (CMI) is a resource for the characterization of macromolecules and their interactions.
 The CMI provides training, scientific consultation, and access to shared biophysical equipment, including: Isothermal Titration Calorimetry (ITC), Surface Plasmon Resonance (SPR), Biolayer Interferometry (BLI), MicroScale Thermophoresis (MST), Differential Scanning Fluorimetry (DSF), Circular Dichroism (CD), and Light Scattering methods: size-exclusion chromatography with multi-angle light scattering (SEC-MALS), Dynamic Light Scattering (DLS), and Mass Photometry (MP).

-The CMI offers select data collection services for the characterization of protein secondary structure, mass and oligomeric state, polydispersity, aggregation state, hydrodynamic radius, and thermal stability.
-The CMI also offers nanobody selection services, using the yeast surface display nanobody libraries developed in the lab of Andrew Kruse.
+The CMI offers limited data collection services.
+These services include nanobody selections using yeast surface display nanobody libraries developed in the lab of Andrew Kruse, preparative chromatography for protein purification, and characterization of protein secondary structure, mass and oligomeric state, polydispersity, aggregation state, hydrodynamic radius, and thermal stability.

 Core Director - Kelly Arnett